erinaldosouza/app-simple-crud-ms/README.md

 ### Running the App with Maven Spring Boot Plugin
 #### If you have Maven available on your localhost
-Make sure you have Maven v3.6.3 or higher available on you localhost Navigate to the `/ms` directory and run:
+Make sure you have Maven v3.6.3 or higher available on you localhost Navigate to the `/ms` directory, open your CLI and run the following command:
 ```sh
 mvn spring-boot:run -DDB_HOST=localhost -DDB_PORT=3000 -DDB_NAMESPACE=device-match -DLOG_LEVEL=INFO
 ```
-#### If you DONT have Maven available on your localhost
+#### If you DON'T have Maven available on your localhost
-Navigate to the `/ms` directory and run:
+Navigate to the `/ms` directory, open your CLI and run the following command:
 ```sh
 ./mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-DDB_HOST=localhost -DDB_PORT=3000 -DDB_NAMESPACE=device-match -DLOG_LEVEL=INFO -DSERVER_PORT=8080"
 ```